Florist's Fresh Flower Care Guide - Keep Your Fresh Flowers and Roses Blooming Longer

 Water Quality and Changing Frequency

-- Water Choice: Use clean cool or room temperature tap water.
+- Water Choice: Use clean, cool, or room temperature tap water.
 If concerned about chlorine, let it sit or use filtered water.

 - Clean the Vase: Rinse the inside each time you change the water.
 Thoroughly clean and disinfect every few days.

-Make Good Use of Flower Food
+Make Good Use of Flower Preservative

-Dealing with Wilted Flowers and Leaves
+Dealing with Withered Flowers and Leaves

-Rose Care Section: Nurturing Your Romance
+Rose Care Corner: Nurturing Your Romance

 Special Needs of Roses